hrishikesh26/Ecommerce-Store-Data-analysis/README.md

-# Ecommerce Store Data Analysis with importatn key performance indicators (KPI).
+# Ecommerce Store Data Analysis with important key performance indicators (KPI).

 ### 👉 EDA description -
 - This project is an ecommerce store data analysis using Python and Jupyter Notebook.